KSDaemon/wampy.js/README.md

            { onSuccess: will be called when publishing would be confirmed
              onError: will be called if publishing would be aborted }
 * blackwhiteList.
 Optional parameter.
 Must include any or all of the options:
            { exclude:    integer|array WAMP session id(s) that won't receive a published event, even though they may be subscribed
-             eligible: integer|array WAMP session id(s) that are allowed to receive a published event }
+             eligible:   integer|array WAMP session id(s) that are allowed to receive a published event
+             exclude_me: bool flag of receiving publishing event by initiator }

 ```javascript
 ws.publish('user.logged.in');